CPHPeters/Guest_Lecture_Experiments/README.md

 <h1 align="center">Running Online Experiments</h1>

 <p>
 Want to learn how to build a state-of-the-art experiment and run it in an online participant pool?
 This repository will get you started.
 This repository mainly functions as a companion to guest lectures about programming experiments.
-However,
+However, the repository can also be used on a standalone basis.
+Recent slides and example code are provided in this repository.
 </p>

 <p align = "center">